andrewavd/launchschool/oopprogramming/inheritance.md

 child.say_hi   # => "Hi from Child."
 ```

 This means that, if you accidentally override a method that was originally defined in the `Object` class, it can have far-reaching effects on your code.
-For example, `send` is an instance method that all classes inherit from `dObject`.
+For example, `send` is an instance method that all classes inherit from `Object`.
 If you define a new `send` instance method in your class, all objects of you class will call your custom `send` method, instead of the one in class `Object`, which is probably the one they mean to call.
 Object `send` serves as a way to call a method by passing it a symbol or a string which represents the method you want to call.
 The next couple of arguments will represent the method's arguments, if any.
 Let's see how `send` normally works by making use of our  `Child` class:

 ```ruby
 son.Child.new